Client: 62 year old Female, Skin Type III

 Cooling: Zimmer Cryo Chiller

 Fractional CO2 Laser Skin Resurfacing

 Fractional CO2 Laser is your best option if you want to look about 10 years younger.
 There is no cutting, no needles, and no bruising.
 One treatment provides dramatic results seen in a little over a week.
-This procedure is a safe, natural, and effective way to improve pore size, fine lines, wrinkles, skin elasticity, eliminate unwanted pigmentation, improve skin texture, remove skin irregularities, reduce acne scarring, eliminate unwanted pigmentation, refine stretch marks, and produces six months of continuous collagen growth after procedure.
+This procedure is a safe, natural, and effective way to improve pore size, fine lines, wrinkles, skin elasticity, eliminate unwanted pigmentation, improve skin texture, remove skin irregularities, reduce acne scarring, eliminate unwanted pigmentation, and produces six months of continuous collagen growth after procedure.

 How does Quanta You Laser fractional CO2 skin resurfacing work?

 Who is a good candidate for fractional CO2 laser skin resurfacing?